cactuskat/CrashLanding/README.md

 # CrashLanding
-Video Game originally coded in Pygame for a class
+Video Game originally coded in pygame for CPSC 4160 Thumbnail was created via ChatGPT